AstraLuma/lumami.biz/pages/salt-setup.md

               ssl_key: /etc/letsencrypt/live/salt.your.domain.example/privkey.pem
 ```

 This will change considerably if you decide to make use of reverse proxies or other HTTP middleware.
-The important thing for SpiroFS is that these a configured to stream requests and responses, not attempt to buffer them.
+The important thing is that these are configured to stream requests and responses, not to buffer them.

 And remember, this is transporting configuration for your entire infrastructure.
 Please use TLS.